pockerman/mir_engine_docs/mir_db/mir_db_design.md

 #### Owner: Add Vessel Part Photo view RV.17.0

-Once the owner clicks on a vessel part from the RV.19.0
+Once the owner clicks on a vessel part from the <a name="owner-gen-cond-vessel-survey-rv-19-0">RV.19.0</a>

 ####